yukselberkay/pmanager/README.md

 ```

 ## Mac
 I have not been able to test pmanager on a Mac system.
-But you should be able to build it from source using "cargo build --release".
+But you should be able to build it from the source ("cargo build --release"). since there are no OS specific functionality.

 ## Documentation
 **Firstly the database needs to be initialized before using pmanager.**